Skip to main content

 1. Sign up and create your app

-2. Install the packages
+2. Install the agent

-composer require laravel/nightwatch nightowl/agent
+composer require nightowl/agent

 3. Configure environment variables